Deep Unfolding with Approximated Computations for Rapid Optimization

 \subsection{Rationale}

 As noted in~\ref{itm:ManyIter} and~\ref{itm:SeqComp}, a major bottleneck in applying iterative optimization solvers to latency-sensitive applications stems from the variable and potentially large number of iterations required for convergence.
 To support rapid decision-making, it is thus essential to design optimization algorithms that operate with a fixed and relatively small number of iterations~$K$, chosen in advance.
 A key enabler for such fixed-depth operation is the framework of deep unfolding, which has been shown to preserve the interpretable structure of classical solvers while learning iteration-specific hyperparameters from data~\cite{shlezinger2022model}.
 In this paradigm, the iterative mapping~\eqref{eqn:IterativeMapping} is viewed as a $K$-layer neural network, with each layer corresponding to a single iteration whose parameters are tuned offline for the target domain.
+Interpretability here follows from the optimization-based structure, as each layer corresponds to an optimization step and produces an intermediate estimate of the decision variables.
+Consequently, the internal representations exchanged between layers correspond to progressively refined estimates of $\Label$.
 By casting the hyperparameters $\{\HypParam_k\}_{k=1}^K$ as the trainable parameters of a discriminative machine learning model~\cite{shlezinger2022discriminative}, one fully retains the interpretable operation of the original solver while achieving reliable performance within a small number of steps.